MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Have your users download and install the language accessory packs that they need from the Office 365 portal (requires local administrator permissions).
 - Use Configuration Manager or the Office Deployment Tool to deploy the appropriate language accessory packs to your users.

-For more details, see [Overview of deploying languages in Office 365 ProPlus](overview-of-deploying-languages-in-office-365-proplus.md).
+For more details, see [Overview of deploying languages for Microsoft 365 Apps](overview-of-deploying-languages-in-office-365-proplus.md).

 For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.office.com/article/Choose-between-the-64-bit-or-32-bit-version-of-Office-2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).